Frequently asked questions.

 What made you choose Ireland?

-When we looked through financial obligations for us and our guests, we realized that Ireland would not cost a whole lot more than everyone flying in and purchasing accommodation in Aspen, Vail, or Boulder and having to uber or rent a car to wherever the wedding was.
-The UK has phenomenal public transportation and the accommodation on property proved to be a bit less than what we were seeing in the locations above.
+When looking at costs of a wedding in Aspen, Vail, or Lyons, the accommodation options/costs…we decided to look seriously at the our castle option.
+The UK has phenomenal public transportation and the cost of accommodation on property proved to be a bit less (and nicer!) than what we were seeing in the locations above.

-For more information on travel, location, and accomodation, please see the Castle page.
+For more information on travel, location, and accommodation, please see the Castle page.

 What is the closest Airport?